Site Configuration: Fine-tuning Ghostlab Internals

 In the action column, you can specify whether the header in question should be added to or removed from the request or response.
 In the type column, you can specify whether the setting or unsetting of the header applies to the requests to or the responses from this site.

-You can also add an HTTP auth header.
-If you have a site that is password protected via the .htaccess file, you can conveniently set the username and password that all devices connecting to the site via Ghostlab will use – no need to type in these details on every device!
+In case your site uses HTTP authentication (basic access authentication), you can also add an HTTP auth header.
+This allows you to conveniently set the username and password that all devices connecting to the site via Ghostlab will use – no need to type in these details on every device!
+For more details, please have a look at this article.

 In the cookies section, you can add, replace or remove individual cookies based on your needs.
 This can be helpful in many contexts, and can for example serve to provide authentication cookies to a site you are testing on, but that requires single-sign-on authentication (something Ghostlab currently cannot handle on its own).